FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

     rename = require('gulp-rename');

 gulp.task('default', function(){
-  gulp.src('./js/*.js') // What files do we want gulp to consume?
+  return gulp.src('./js/*.js') // What files do we want gulp to consume?
     .pipe(uglify()) // Call the uglify function on these files .pipe(rename({ extname: '.min.js' })) // Rename the uglified file
     .pipe(gulp.dest('./build/js')) // Where do we put the result?